Skip to content

 Creator-life notes

 I'm not a lawyer.
 None of this is legal advice.
-It's a creator's working read on the rules I actually have to plan around in May 2026.
+It's a creator's working read on the rules I have to plan around — written for the fans hitting these screens just as much as the creators behind them.

 What changed: the Paxton ruling, in one paragraph

 In June 2025 the US Supreme Court decided Free Speech Coalition v.
-Paxton and upheld Texas's age-verification statute for sites that publish a meaningful amount of sexual content.
+Paxton — 6–3, with the majority written by Justice Thomas — and upheld Texas's age-verification statute for sites that publish a meaningful amount of sexual content.
+The Court treated the burden on adults as only incidental and applied intermediate scrutiny, not the stricter standard the challengers wanted.
 Before Paxton, a patchwork of state laws was being challenged on First Amendment grounds and several courts had blocked them.
 After Paxton, the legal oxygen for those challenges mostly disappeared, and any state that had been waiting passed its version within months.
-By May 2026 the list of states with active age-verification mandates is large enough that "where can my fans actually reach me?" is a real planning question, not a hypothetical one.
+By 2026 the list of states with active age-verification mandates — at least two dozen — is large enough that "where can my fans actually reach me?" is a real planning question, not a hypothetical one.

 The threshold most state laws use is roughly one-third sexual content.
 Hit it and you're a regulated platform that has to age-verify every visitor; sit clearly below it and you're not.
 The line is fuzzier than that in practice — the precise definitions vary by state — but the one-third heuristic is what most platforms have been planning around.